Kepnang2/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 # Systems Engineering and Devops
-# TASK 0.
+# TASK 1.
-Create a script that creates an alias.
+Create a script that prints hello user, where user is the current Linux user.